 But Nebuchadnezzar’s plan was more subtle.
 His strategy was to absorb God’s people into the culture of Babylon, opening doors of opportunity for them and putting them on the fast track to success.

-The enemy of our souls is still using the tactics of Nebuchadnezzar, and they are proving very effective in his warfare against the church.
-The strategy is simple: Intoxicate the people of God with the sheer fascination and splendor of this world.
-Erode their distinctive practices and values, until they are so assimilated into the culture that their distinctive calling to live for the glory of God is overwhelmed.
+The enemy of our souls is still using the tactics of Nebuchadnezzar, and they are proving very effective.
+The strategy is simple: First, intoxicate the people of God with the sheer fascination and splendor of this world.
+Second, erode their distinctive practices and values until they are so assimilated into the culture that their distinctive calling to live for the glory of God is overwhelmed.

-Daniel was offered “a daily portion of the food that the king ate…” but he “resolved… not [to] defile himself with the king’s food” (1:5, 8).
-Some suggest that this had to do with Jewish food laws, but I think Daniel realized that Nebuchadnezzar wanted to overwhelm him with the opportunities of life in Babylon, and he was determined that this would never happen.
+Daniel was offered “a daily portion of the food that the king ate” but he “resolved that he would not defile himself with the king’s food” (1:5, 8).
+Some suggest that this had to do with Jewish food laws, but I think Daniel discerned that Nebuchadnezzar wanted to lure him with the opportunities of life in Babylon.
+And he was determined that this would never happen.
 He would live, serve, and prosper in Babylon, but he would never allow Babylon to capture his heart.